 Table of Contents

-TogglePressure vessels are indispensable in various industries, from chemical processing plants to power generation facilities, where they store, transport, or process fluids under pressure.
-To understand and manage these vessels effectively, engineers and professionals use classification methods.
-In this guide, we’ll explore six essential methods of classifying pressure vessels, shedding light on their significance and applicability in different industrial contexts.
+TogglePressure vessels play a vital role across numerous industries, from chemical processing plants to power generation facilities, where they are used to store, transport, or process fluids under high pressure.
+To manage these vessels effectively, engineers and industry professionals utilize specific classification methods.
+Understanding these classifications helps in selecting the right type of pressure vessel for various applications, ensuring safety, efficiency, and optimal performance.
+This guide explores six essential methods of classifying pressure vessels, highlighting their significance and applicability in diverse industrial contexts.

-Pressure vessels come in various shapes, and their classification can be based on their geometrical configuration:
+Pressure vessels come in a variety of shapes, and their classification can be based on these geometrical configurations.
+The shape affects both the vessel’s structural integrity and its suitability for different applications:

-Pressure vessels can be categorized based on the range of pressure they are designed to handle.
-Common classifications include:
+Pressure vessels are also categorized based on the range of pressure they are designed to handle.
+This classification ensures that vessels are matched with applications requiring specific pressure tolerances.

 Materials play a crucial role in pressure vessel design.
 Classification by material includes: